ianhussey/blogdown-site/content/posts/2025-06-21-critique-does-not-require-correction/2025-06-21-critique-does-not-require-correction.md

 Second, identifying flaws in scientific work is an uphill struggle against Brandolini’s Law[<a href="#ref10">10</a>]: the idea that it takes much more effort to identify and correct issues than to make them.
 If we want science to be self-correcting, we need to make it harder to assert incorrect claims in the first place and generally easier to critique claims.

-This point is closely related to an asymmetry in the demands for rigour we place on critique versus praise.
-This is a more general point that extends well beyond requiring solutions to point out flaws: imagine if we required people to verify a result before they ever praise or cite it.
+This point is closely related to an asymmetry in the demands for rigour we place on critique versus praise.[<a href="#ref11">11</a>] This is a more general point that extends well beyond requiring solutions to point out flaws: imagine if we required people to verify a result before they ever praise or cite it.
 “No citation without verification” would likely be considered unworkable or too high a bar.
 And yet it is exactly the rule that we apply to critique.

 Third, this requirement ignores opportunity costs.
 In the extra time that it takes to create a solution before vocalizing any public critique, the demonstrably flawed original work often continues to be cited and used.
 Effective correction is rapid.
 To draw a parallel with the maxim “justice delayed is justice denied,” delayed scientific correction is weak and less effective.